Healthdirect Free Australian health advice you can count on.

 How is lymphoedema treated?

-While lymphoedema cannot be cured, it may be possible to keep it under control using complex lymphoedema therapy (CLT), also known as complex decongestive therapy (CDT).
+While lymphoedema cannot be cured, it may be possible to keep it under control using complex lymphoedema therapy (CLT).
 This treatment consists of:

-• skin care — keeping the skin in good condition and reducing the chance of infection
+• Skin care — keeping your skin in good condition and reducing the chance of infection.

 Surgery may be an option if the lymphoedema cannot be managed with CLT.
 This should be discussed with your lymphoedema specialist.

-The sooner treatment for lymphoedema is started, the more successful it is likely to be at keeping the condition under control.
+The sooner treatment for lymphoedema is started, the more successful it's likely to be at keeping your condition under control.

 Can lymphoedema be prevented?

-If you have had surgery, radiotherapy or an injury that puts you at risk of developing lymphoedema, there are a few things you can do to reduce the risk.
-You should:
+If you have had surgery, radiotherapy or an injury, there are a few things you can do to reduce your risk of developing lymphoedema.

-• use insect repellent to protect against bites
+• Use insect repellent to protect against insect bites and stings.

 • wear gloves while gardening, washing up and doing housework